-Process gaps are likely to have real-world consequences in terms of outcomes.
-We analyzed more than 300,000 discharge follow-up calls and found that, during those calls, Spanish-speaking respondents triggered an alert 43% of the time compared to 27% for English speakers.
-While this differential should raise flags in and of itself, the problem is amplified by the fact that organizations report resolving alerts for Spanish speakers at a markedly lower rate than they do for English speakers.
+Process gaps are likely to have real-world consequences in terms of care outcomes.
+We analyzed more than 46,000 discharge follow-up calls and found that during those calls, Spanish-speaking respondents triggered an alert 39% of the time compared to 24% of the time for English speakers.
+While this differential should raise flags in and of itself, the problem is also amplified by the fact that organizations report resolving alerts for Spanish speakers at a lower rate than they do for English speakers.